cmpsc24/Project-2/README.md

 The project can be extended to handle a larger dataset, such as dynamically adding shelters or evacuation points as needed, integrating real-time hurricane tracking, or considering more complex factors like population density.

 Conclusion -
+This project provides a useful simulation for evacuation planning, demonstrating how basic algorithms can be used to manage disaster response in the context of hurricanes.
+The simplicity of the system allows for easy implementation and serves as a basis that can be extended for real-world applications.
+Although there are limitations in terms of distance accuracy, static data, and scalability, but the project is meeting its objectives and provides an advanced and dynamic disaster management tools.